acherkashin/yandex-music-extension/README.md

 You can open an issue on a GitHub page or contact me at cherkalexander@gmail.com with any additional questions or feedback.

+## Known issues

+- Only Windows is currently supported 🙄

+- ...
 ## Running locally

 1. Ensure you have locally installed `nodejs` and `npm`.